Raymond B. Winter State Park

 Curriculum-based environmental education programs are available to schools, youth organizations and homeschool associations.
 Group programs must be scheduled in advance by calling the park office.
 Popular topics for students include adaptations, bird life, amphibians, reptiles, geology, wetland or forest ecosystems, watersheds and aquatic studies.

 Teacher workshops are available on the Bureau of State Parks curriculum Watershed Education.
 Other educator workshop topics include schoolyard habitat, songbird education, and environmental education and children’s literature.

 Several special events are conducted each year, including a history day and the winter Snowfest.
 The “Halfway Herald” includes a schedule of upcoming programs and activities and is available at the park office or learning center.

 Explore the Calendar of Events for a listing of events from today forward.

 Explore environmental education and interpretation for more information.

 Halfway Run Environmental Learning Center/Sheary-Linn Amphitheater: Equipped with many educational tools, the center is a classroom and base for educational programs.
-It features a hands-on science area, a computer center with environmental software, a library of field guides, classic environmental works and children’s books, and displays of native wildlife.
+The learning center features a hands-on science area, a computer center with environmental software, a library of field guides, classic environmental works and children’s books, and displays of native wildlife.
 Visitors can test their knowledge of lumber on the Wall of Woods display.
 Others can enjoy sitting at the center’s observation window listening to birds gathered at the microphone-equipped feeding station.
 Large porches provide opportunities to relax and enjoy the surrounding forest scenery.
-Near the center is the Sheary-Linn Amphitheater where outdoor interpretive programs are presented.
+Near the learning center is the Sheary-Linn Amphitheater where outdoor interpretive programs are presented.